tido/mei-traversals/README.md

 ## Usage

-Note that assumption is that the MEI is immutable.
+The library operates under the assumption the MEI is immutable.

 ## Performance